influxdata/docs-v2/content/enterprise_influxdb/v1.10/tools/influxd-ctl.md

 ##### Show all meta and data nodes in a cluster

-In this example, the `show` command output displays that the cluster includes three meta nodes and two data nodes .
+In this example, the `show` command output displays the cluster includes three meta nodes and two data nodes.
 Every node is InfluxDB Enterprise version `1.10.0`.
-The RAFT status shows `metatest_meta_0_1:8089` as leader, and the other two meta nodes as peers.
+The RAFT status shows `metatest_meta_0_1:8089` as the leader node, and the other two meta nodes as peers.

 ```bash
 $ influxd-ctl show